Online monotone density estimation and log-optimal calibration: Numerical experiments

-In this setting, the adaptive nature of EA becomes evident.
-By reweighting experts based on recent observations, EA adjusts more quickly to the new data-generating regime and incurs substantially smaller regret.
+The rightmost panel of Figure~\ref{fig:combined_fig} illustrates the resulting cumulative log-likelihood trajectories.
+In this setting, the adaptive nature of EA becomes more evident: by reweighting experts according to recent observations, EA adjusts more rapidly to the evolving density and incurs substantially smaller regret.
 In contrast, OG is more strongly influenced by pre-change observations and therefore adapts more slowly following the shift.
-This experiment illustrates the advantage of expert aggregation when the monotone or iid assumptions are only approximately satisfied.
+This experiment highlights the advantage of expert aggregation when the monotone or iid assumptions are only approximately satisfied.